 Pink diamonds have seen a huge surge in interest in recent years.
 The main reason behind this is that they are getting more rare by the minute, and at some time in the not so distant future, they might even be finite.

-Loose Stones or Jewelry?
+Loose Pink Diamonds or Jewelry?

-Investing in jewelry may be tempting, but experts recommend purchasing loose diamonds.
+Investing in jewelry may be tempting, but experts recommend purchasing loose pink diamonds.
 Like we mentioned previously, loose stones may be stored, or they may be set as wearable pieces.

 Companies focusing on investment grade stones offer the most competitive prices, as well as the best quality.
 Investors must be wary when purchasing preset stones.
 Oftentimes these diamonds are selected to match the specific setting or might be set in ways that hide various imperfections, and might not have optimal cut, clarity, and saturation that would yield the highest price at an auction.
 Furthermore, in the case of future liquidation of your asset, loose stones seem to be easier to sell than those already set in a piece of jewelry.